 “It’s probably a legitimate concern about whether the investigation can be done in an unbiased manner, but it certainly doesn’t mean that she can’t do an unbiased investigation,” says Tom Ivacko, associate director of the Center for Local, State, and Urban Policy at the University of Michigan's Ford school.

-Created in a 2012 city charter revision as an effort to hold government accountable in the wake of the Kwame Kilpatrick scandal, the Inspector General is an appointed position with a six-year term.
-The office is charged with investigating corruption, waste, abuse and fraud.
+Created in 2012 to hold city government more accountable in the wake of the Kwame Kilpatrick scandal, Detroit's Inspector General serves as a municipal watchdog investigating corruption, waste, abuse and fraud.
+The position is appointed by council and has a six-year term.

 But Detroit’s language surrounding the IG role doesn’t go as far as other cities to safeguard against potential conflicts in the first place.
 Some cities allow only certified inspectors general to take on the role and have so-called “cooling periods” for ex-city employees.
 Albuquerque, for example, does not allow IGs to have worked in city government for four years prior to taking the job.
 Baltimore’s inspector general must be board-certified and win approval from an independent panel.